akade/Akade.Workshops.Performance/README.md

 }
 ```

+### 1.2 Observe

+For observing, usually tools like Prometheus and Grafana are used.
+For the limited amount of time,
+the workshop includes `ToCsvMeterListener`, which listens to all measurements and writes
+it to disk.
+Monitoring can be done using (PS): `Get-Content -Path counters.csv -Wait" or "tail counters.csv`.

 ## 2. Profiling

 The following guide is for the VS Profiler (Debug > Performance Profiler, ALT + F2).